 One potential area of growth for us is in international markets.
 We have initiated operations, through our subsidiaries, in other countries.
-Currently we have operations in Canada, Ireland and the United Kingdom and digital services in Australia and New Zealand.
-We are contemplating exploring customer opportunities in France, Germany, Italy, Mexico and Spain.
+Currently, we have operations in Canada, Ireland and the United Kingdom and digital services in Australia and New Zealand.
+We are exploring customer opportunities internationally.
 Our international expansion and the integration of international operations present unique challenges and risks.
 Compliance with complex foreign and U.S. laws and regulations that apply to our international operations increases our cost of doing business in international jurisdictions and could interfere with our ability to offer our products and services to one or more countries or expose us or our employees to fines and penalties.
 We may also have to offer our products and services in a modified format which may not be as compelling to certain customers.
 Our continued international expansion also subjects us to increased foreign currency exchange rate risks and will require additional management attention and resources.
 We cannot assure you that we will be successful in our international expansion.
-There are risks inherent in conducting business in international markets, including the need to localize our products and services to foreign customers' preferences and customs, difficulties in managing operations due to language barriers, distance, staffing and cultural differences, application of foreign laws and regulations to us, tariffs and other trade barriers, fluctuations in currency exchange rates, establishing management systems and infrastructures, reduced protection for intellectual property rights in some countries, changes in foreign political and economic conditions, and potentially adverse tax consequences.
-Our failure to address these risks adequately could materially and adversely affect our business, revenue, results of operations and financial condition.
+There are risks inherent in conducting business in international markets, including: